truesteps/nuxt-website-lock/README.md

 | `WEB_SITE_LOCK_ENABLED`  | default: `null` | options: `true`/`false`                   |
 | `WEB_SITE_LOCK_PASSWORD` | default: `null` | any string (will be simply hashed to md5) |

+After setting up the `.env`, all you need to do is apply the `WebsiteLock` route middleware to the page(s), which should be locked

 ## Module options
 | Option name              | Description                                                                                                              | Default value                 | Possible values                |
 |--------------------------|--------------------------------------------------------------------------------------------------------------------------|-------------------------------|--------------------------------|